Joel Gustafson / About

 screenshot of the formula input component

-Throughout undergrad I worked with Gerry Sussman on various Scheme projects, like a native Jupyter kernel for MIT Scheme and some experimental notebook programming interfaces.
+Throughout undergrad I worked with Gerry Sussman on various LISP projects, like a native Jupyter kernel for MIT Scheme and some experimental notebook programming interfaces.

 a notebook UI for scheme with cool widgets